costajob/costajob.github.io/_posts/coding/2019-12-19-clear-as-the-sun.md

 It was a broken plan, for me at least.

-That's why after almost fifteen years i am jumping back on a startup.
-Trading power for freedom, ambition for creativity, safeness for thrills.
+That's why after almost fifteen years i am jumping back on a startup, trading power for freedom, ambition for creativity, safeness for thrills.

 The future is quite uncertain, but clear as the sun as well.